One of the most common myths surrounding separation and divorce is that you need a lawyer.

 Divorce using a lawyer

 It is worth know that family lawyers often pay (which means you pay) accountants and other financial experts to compile a list of your assets which further increases the costs you will need to pay.
-Recent studies show that the average cost of separation and divorce using lawyers is approximately $50,000 for each party.
+Recent studies show that the average cost of separation using lawyers is approximately $50,000 for each party.